Update: August 14, 2019

 - Expression patterns allow you to compare a given value against a given expression.

-There are two big benefits to guard.
 One is avoiding the pyramid of doom, as others have mentioned — lots of annoying if let statements nested inside each other moving further and further to the right.
-The other benefit is provide an early exit out of the function using
+The second benefit is providing an early exit out of the function using

 break or using